LorelayWilson/fuertafit_check_message/analysis.md

 | Completeness vs. Abstraction   | Ignored minor optimizations such as sorting `message`          | Faster development time, no impact on Big O            | Potential execution gains in specific inputs         |

 These decisions aim to create a robust, clear, efficient, and maintainable function without over-optimizing for rare edge cases.

+### Code Structure and Modularity

+The function is internally decomposed into several helper functions to isolate concerns and improve readability:

+- `_count_relevant(chest, needed_chars)`
+  Efficiently counts only the characters from the chest that are relevant to the message.

+- `_scan_message_vs_small_chest(message, chest_counter)`
+  Quickly scans large messages against a small chest and fails early if needed.

+- `_compare_counts(message_counter, chest_counter)`
+  Compares full frequency maps to determine if all required characters are present.

+- `_format_missing(missing)`
+  Formats the missing character report as a user-friendly string.

+This structure facilitates testing, reasoning, and future extension of the algorithm.

 ### Handled Edge Cases

 The function is designed to handle the following edge cases correctly: